Sea butterfly: Fossil record

-This is, geologically speaking, a rather young group, having evolved from the Late Paleocene in the Cenozoic Era.
+Geologically-speaking, Thecosomata is a rather young group, being known from the Late Paleocene of the Cenozoic Era.

-The group is represented in the fossil record from shells of those groups within the clade that mineralized.
+The group is known within the fossil record from shells of those groups within the clade that mineralized.
 These carbonate shells are a major contributor to the oceanic carbon cycle, making up as much as 12% of global carbonate flux.
-However the low stability of their aragonitic shells means that few end up being preserved in sediments as fossils, mostly being deposited in shallow waters of tropical seas.
+However, the low stability of their aragonitic shells means that few end up being preserved within sediments as viable fossils; rather, they are mostly deposited in shallow, tropical seas.

 Importance in the food chain

 These creatures, which range from lentil- to orange-sized, are eaten by various marine species, including a wide variety of fish that are, in turn, consumed by penguins and polar bears.
 The sea butterflies form the sole food source of their relatives, the Gymnosomata.
 They are also consumed by sea birds, whales, and commercially important fish.
 However, if sea butterflies are consumed in large quantities fish can get "black gut", which makes them unsellable.